ICT4LT

 You need to be aware of the fact that audio files are stored in various formats, the main two being MP3 or WAV.
 See Section 2.2.3.3, Module 2.2, headed Sound recording and editing software, for further information on file formats and how to make audio and video recordings.

 Here are two more sample audio files, both recorded in MP3 format, which are taken from a series of audio files commissioned by Camsoft for the Arc-en-Ciel 2 textbook.
-MP3 takes up far less space than WAV and is now the most commonly used format for storing audio files on the Web:
+MP3 files take up far less space than WAV files.
+MP3 is now the most commonly used format for storing audio files on the Web:

 Video is delivered via the Web mainly in two different ways: